-For August-October 2021, the largest negative precipitation anomalies were in the equatorial Pacific near the dateline extending into the western Pacific with a narrower equatorial band extending into the eastern Pacific, and a band extending into the southern Pacific towards South America (Fig. 3, top panel).
-Below-normal precipitation anomalies also occurred in the equatorial Indian Ocean, much of the Atlantic, and western Pacific along 30°N. Positive precipitation anomalies occurred in the oceanic regions in the vicinity of the Indonesian Archipelago.
+For November-January 2021/22, the largest negative precipitation anomalies were in the equatorial Pacific near the date-line extending into the western Pacific with a narrower equatorial band extending into the eastern Pacific, and a band extending into the southern Pacific towards South America (Fig. 3, top panel).
+Below-normal precipitation anomalies also occurred in the equatorial Indian Ocean, northeast Pacific, western and northeast Atlantic.
+Positive precipitation anomalies occurred in the oceanic regions in the vicinity of the Indonesian Archipelago.

-Over land, negative precipitation anomalies were observed in northeast North America, while positive precipitation anomalies occurred in equatorial Africa, the Indonesian Archipelago, and Indian subcontinent extending into eastern Asia.
-Over other land areas no large-scale systematic departures in precipitation anomalies of either sign were observed.
+Over land, negative precipitation anomalies were observed in south-eastern and eastern North America, western Europe, and in South America both in the northwest and along about 30 S. Positive precipitation anomalies occurred over much of Africa south of 15°N, the Indian subcontinent, the Indonesian Archipelago, southeast Australia, and eastern regions of South America between the equator and 20° S. Over much of Asia no large-scale systematic departures in precipitation anomalies of either sign were observed.

-Except over a small region in northeast North America where precipitation was extremely dry, no large-scale systematic regions with dry or wet extremes (precipitation below or above all seasonal totals observed during 1981-2010) over land occurred.
+Except over a small region in western and central Africa which was extremely wet, no large-scale systematic regions with dry or wet extremes (precipitation below or above all seasonal totals observed during 1981-2010) over land occurred.